 Another exception that could apply would be if the employee was required to perform work away from the usual workplace and then was driving home after doing so.
 For example, if the employer required an employee to attend an off-site meeting and the employee then caused a car accident while going home from the meeting, the employer’s insurance would likely come into play.
 Another situation where an employee could be said to be “on the job” at the time of the accident, triggering the employer’s insurance coverage, would be where the employee was on the way to work but actively engaged in a work-related phone call at the time they caused the accident.
 In that situation, it could be said that the employee was actually “at work” when the crash happened.
 With the increase in remote working and taking conference calls outside of the office, this situation may increase in frequency.

 Proving an employer is legally responsible for all or part of an employee’s actions when they cause a car accident that injures another increases the value of the victim’s claims significantly.
 The examples above are just a few ways our diligent legal work can result in big benefits to our clients and their families.

-When our clients suffer serious injuries as the result of a California car accident, it is up to us to help them get all the compensation they need and deserve.
+When our clients suffer serious injuries as the result of a car accident, it is up to us to help them get all the compensation they need and deserve.
 The stress of a legal battle should not be on your shoulders while you recover from your injuries.
-If you have been injured in an auto accident caused by someone else’s negligence, the trial attorneys at Curtis Legal Group can help.
+If you have been injured in an auto accident caused by someone else’s negligence, the car accident attorneys at Curtis Legal Group can help.
 Give us a call; we’ll be happy to talk with you at 1-800-LAW-3080.